istio/istio.io/content/en/docs/tasks/security/vault-ca/index.md

 The following instructions configure an example basic Vault server to authenticate and authorize a CSR based on the Vault Kubernetes auth method.

+{{< warning >}}
-**The instructions here are for illustrative purposes only.
-Please consult with security experts to set up the security configuration and certificate issuance policies of your Vault servers.** The instructions are based on the posts [1](https://evalle.xyz/posts/integration-kubernetes-with-vault-auth/) and [2](https://github.com/coreos/vault-operator/blob/master/doc/user/kubernetes-auth-backend.md).
+The instructions here are for illustrative purposes only.
+Please consult with security experts to set up the security configuration and certificate issuance policies of your Vault servers.
+{{< /warning >}}

+The instructions are based on the posts [1](https://evalle.xyz/posts/integration-kubernetes-with-vault-auth/) and [2](https://github.com/coreos/vault-operator/blob/master/doc/user/kubernetes-auth-backend.md).